AhDoKnJa/prompts/README.md

 Output only: "<RAND> * <current_seed> = <PRODUCT>, final = <FINAL>"
 Seed = 4564

-goal is to make a random number each time with a preprompted seed for like d&d dice rolls within a single llm context, seems to work just fine, my goals would be to shorten it and expand its adaptability to other sized numbers
+goal is to make a random number each time with a preprompted seed for like d&d dice rolls within a single llm context, seems to work just fine, my goals would be to shorten it and expand its adaptability to other sized number ranges